 Time spent identifying the skill gaps an employee has and then researching the very best course is time well spent.
 The most effective training is targeted, planned and properly prepared which means waving goodbye to the sheep-dip approach.

-While sending all employees on a certain training course may be useful in some circumstances, for example when everyone needs to learn how to use a new system, in most cases it’s a waste of resources.
-By identify key areas of development in employees and matching that up with training, you’re setting the foundations for a much more valuable investment.
+While sending all employees on a certain training course may be useful in some circumstances, for example when everyone needs to learn how to use a new system, in most cases, it’s a waste of resources.
+By identifying key areas of development in employees and matching that up with training, you’re setting the foundations for a much more valuable investment.

 Create a roadmap

 Having identified the ideal training course, it’s time to work out the business objectives.
 Training that is closely aligned with business goals is more likely to be successful as it secures the senior level buy-in that paves the way for the necessary time and resources.

 From a business perspective, value can only be measured if it is clear in advance what it will be measured against.
 Having these conversations and identifying Key Performance Indicators before the training will provide you with the tools you need to prove whether or not it has been successful.
 And, in the event that it is not, understand why.

 Being in the right frame of mind is essential in order for a delegate to the most out of a course.
 This means doing the pre-training work, if there is any, and making sure you are prepared to learn.

 Delegates need to be free from the stresses of their day job.
 They should be focused on the course and able to fully immerse themselves in the training in order for the learning to stick.